envytools/envytools/hwdocs/memory/nv50-vm.rst

       address to obtain a virtual address, then the virtual address should be translated via the page tables
-    - 1: VRAM - unpaged object - the logical address should be added to the base address to directly obtain the physical address in VRAM
+    - 1: VRAM - unpaged object - the logical address should be added to the base address to directly obtain the linear address in VRAM
     - 2: SYSRAM_SNOOP - like VRAM, but gives SYSRAM address
     - 3: SYSRAM_NOSNOOP - like VRAM, but gives SYSRAM address and uses nosnoop
       transactions